siraajkudtarkar/CS167/Labs/Lab5/CS167-Lab5.md

     ***(Q5) For the previous command that prints the number of matching lines, list all the processed input splits.***

     Hint: Search for the patterm `HadoopRDD: Input split` in the output on the console.
 The input splits is printed as `path:start+length`.
-On Linux or MacOS, you may try the following command
+On Linux or macOS, you may try the following command

     ```bash
     spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.Filter target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>&1 | grep "HadoopRDD: Input split"